oweb36/mws-docs/mws/Characters/Bench/Air Conditioners/XYLR.md

 XYLR is a [character](../../Characters.md) as a {role} on the [Megarchive Warehouse Show](../../../Megarchive%20Warehouse%20Show/Megarchive%20Warehouse%20Show.md).
 ## Identity

 XYLR is a Sharp wall-mounted AY-XPC18LR [heat pump](../../Species/Air%20Conditioners.md).
-An italian boi from Italy.
+An white italian gooberistics boi from Italy.

 Named derived from `X-Y` and the `LR` (simple).
 Xiler (Xee-Ler/See-Ler).